List of 'Allo 'Allo! characters: Monsieur Alfonse

-Erich von Klinkerhoffen
+Major-General Erich von Klinkerhoffen

 Major-General Erich von Klinkerhoffen (Hilary Minster) – A ruthless commander.
 He always threatens to have French peasants shot when the Resistance attacks the Germans.
 He occupies a rather grand château, where he is wooed by the serving girls as part of a Resistance mission to steal the knockwurst.
 He is later implicated in a plot to blow up Hitler, based on a conversation, misheard by the Gestapo, of a plan for a birthday party, with Hitler's painting at the head of the table, and the "blowing-up" is actually just the inflating of the balloons, by Lt.
 Hubert Gruber.
 Von Klinkerhoffen is almost universally disliked by von Strohm and the other Germans – who unsuccessfully plot his assassination on more than one occasion.

-Colonel Kurt von Strohm
+Colonel Erik von Strohm

-Colonel Kurt von Strohm (Richard Marner) – The corrupt German town commandant.
+Colonel Erik von Strohm (Richard Marner) – The corrupt German town commandant.
 He is kept occupied by hiding valuable local paintings and antiques, which he intends to sell after the war.
 He frequently visits the café, where the waitresses provide him with much entertainment.
-He always gets René to do his dirty work, threatening him with the line "Othervise I vill have you shot!", with Captain Hans Geering agreeing in a high pitched voice, "He vould, he did it before!"
+He always gets René to do his dirty work, threatening him with the line "Othervise I vill have you shot!", with Captain Hans Geering agreeing in a high-pitched voice, "He vould, he did it before!"
 Hiding his baldness with a comb over, overweight, bumbling and greedy, the Colonel often promises René a cut of the profits but is quick to take them away.
 He exclaims with a big smug smile, "Ve are vinning ze var.
 I am a German officer and I can shoot anyone I like!".
-In episode 1 of series 8, Colonel von Strohm refers to himself as Erich.
-He also in his prewar life owned a gateau factory in the Black Forest when threatened by Heinrich Himmler for holding his Godson Herr Flick under arrest.
+In episode 1 of series 8, Colonel von Strohm refers to himself as Erik, as he also does later on in the series, when calling his wife: "It's me, Erik!".
+In his pre-war life, he owned a gateau factory in the Black Forest.